 Whatever they are interested in there will be plenty for them to get involved with at Blue Coat School.
 If you they not currently involved in any after-school clubs, then now they have a chance to try something new!

-During September, you will be sent our Extra-Curricular activities list via email and it will be on Edulink.
+During September, you will be sent our Extra-Curricular activities list via email.
+This will also be available on our website.

 MUSIC TUITION AND THE CHOIR